Uber shares soar after CEO says has enough cash to ride out coronavirus crisis

 While rides have tumbled by 60% to 70% in the virus-hit areas, such as Seattle, in regions such as Hong Kong, the worst was behind, and Uber is seeing the beginning of a recovery, he said.
 “Soon a city starts moving, Uber will too.”

-Shares of its U.S.-based rival Lyft Inc jumped 34% following the upbeat comments.
+Shares of its U.S.-based rival Lyft Inc (LYFT.O) jumped 34% following the upbeat comments.

 Uber and Lyft have started suspending shared rides on their platforms in the United States and Canada as authorities push for social distancing to fight the virus.